uiwebkit/form/projects/uni-form-ng/README.md

 `@Input() options: Partial<UniFormField>` - the object for the field deep configuration.

 `@Input() nested: UniObject<UniFormNested>` - the object for nested fields deep configuration.

+## Now I'm looking for new job opportunities.
+Please, contact me, if you are interested.
+Thank you!
+[Author's profile](https://www.linkedin.com/in/univitali/)